A Voice in the Wilderness – Matthew 3

-John the Baptist was miraculously born to faithful priest Zacharias and wife Elizabeth well after the passing of her child-bearing years, as was announced to happen during a visit by the angel Gabriel.
-The fact that Gabriel had visited the prophet Daniel five centuries earlier suggested that John would not be just your average prophet.
-In fact, he would not be your average anything.
+John the Baptist was miraculously born to Elizabeth, the wife of devout priest Zechariah, long after her natural child-bearing years.
+The coming event was announced by the angel Gabriel to Zechariah as he was performing his priestly duties in the temple.
+The fact that this same angel Gabriel had visited the prophet Daniel five centuries earlier to lay out the timetable for Messiah’s coming suggests that John would not be just your average baby.
+In fact, John would not even be your average prophet.
+At around the age of thirty, John’s unique ministry began.

 A voice of one crying out in the wilderness: